tranjas/Stock-Simulator/README.md

 bash
 Copy code
 ./mvnw spring-boot:run
-Access the APIs The application runs on http://localhost:8080 by default.
+Access the APIs
+The application runs on http://localhost:8080 by default.
 Use tools like Postman or cURL to interact with the APIs.

-Future Enhancements
+🌟 Future Enhancements
 Implement authentication and authorization.
-Add more detailed stock analytics.
+Add detailed stock analytics.
 Enhance error handling with custom exception handling.